datatrail-jhu/00_intro/manuscript/001_program_philosophy.md

 It's called cloud computing because the computer you are using most of the time is not the one sitting in front of you.
 You are using the internet to access tools and computers to do your work.
 But the physical computers doing the work are stored somewhere else - it could be nearby or on the other side of the globe.
 That is why people call the computers "in the cloud".

-The goal of Chromebook Data Science is not that you _have_ to use a Chromebook to finish the program, it is just that you _could_ use a Chromebook to finish the whole program.
+The goal of Cloud-based Data Science is not that you _have_ to use a Chromebook to finish the program, it is just that you _could_ use a Chromebook to finish the whole program.
 You can finish the entire sequence of courses using any computer with an internet connection and a web browser.

 We took this approach because we want data science to be accessible to everyone.
 We have found that in earlier classes we taught online, the cost of computers, difficulties installing software, and lack of computing resources prevented students from completing our courses.
 We wanted to strip all those barriers away so that more students would have access to our program.